 There are things you should take into consideration while buying your cat litter.

-Many kinds of cat litter come included with a scent, either natural or artificially added.
-This scent should usually overpower the smell of your cat’s urine and faeces, so you don’t have to replace the litter as often due to the smell.
+Many kinds of cat litter come with a scent, either natural or artificially added.
+This scent should usually overpower the smell of your cat’s urine and faeces, so you don’t have to replace the litter often due to the smell.